 * Lockhart, Evans latest Fed officials to mention Sept. tapering

-* IBM, Dow's biggest decliner, drops after Credit Suisse downgrade
+* IBM, Dow's biggest decliner, falls after Credit Suisse downgrade

 By Chuck Mikolajczak

-NEW YORK, Aug 6 (Reuters) - U.S. stocks slid for a second consecutive day on Tuesday after comments from a pair of U.S. Federal Reserve officials left investors uncertain about the timing of a possible reduction in its bond-buying program.
+NEW YORK, Aug 6 (Reuters) - U.S. stocks fell on Tuesday, putting the S&P 500 on track for its second straight drop after comments from a pair of U.S. Federal Reserve officials left investors unsure about the timing of a possible reduction in its bond-buying program.

 Dennis Lockhart, president of the Federal Reserve Bank of Atlanta, told Market News International in an interview that the Fed could begin trimming the size of the stimulus program as soon as September, but might wait longer if the expected economic growth in the year's second half fails to materialize.

-Later in the session, Chicago Fed President Charles Evans echoed the sentiment when he said the central bank will probably decrease the program later this year and could do so as early as next month, depending on the economic data.
+Later in the session, Chicago Fed President Charles Evans said the central bank will probably decrease its massive bond-buying stimulus program later this year, and depending on the economic data, could do so as early as next month.
+[ID: nL1N0G719W]

 Fed officials "are all hedging themselves, which is why the market continues to just be a little bit confused and why it is going to churn," said Ken Polcari, director of the NYSE floor division at O'Neil Securities in New York.